rubyworks/rulebow/README.md

   end

   desc "run my minitests"
-  rule 'lib/**/*.rb' do
+  rule 'lib/**/*.rb' do |libs|
     $: << 'lib'
     files = Dir.glob('test/**/*_test.rb')
     files.each{|file| require "./" + file}
   end
 ```

-Of course we made some basic assumption about your project so you will want
+Of course, these are simplistic rules and we make some basic assumption about
-to modify these to suite you needs (or dispose of them and right some fresh).
+the project, so you will want to modify these to suite you needs (or dispose
-Nonetheless this script provides some clear example of the basic of writing
+of them and write fresh).
+Nonetheless, this script provides some clear examples
-Ergo rule scripts.
+of the basics of writing Ergo scripts.

 In the example we first create a *state* called `update_manifest?`.
-It's
+It
-code simple checks to see if the list of files in our project's MANIFEST
+simply checks to see if the list of files in the project's MANIFEST
-file matches the project files we expect to be there.
+file matches the project files expected to be there.
 Notice it returns
 a boolean value, true or false.
-To go with this state we create a *rule*
+Along with this state we create a *rule*
-that uses the state by calling an `update_manifest?` method.
+that uses the state by calling the `update_manifest?` method.
 This method
-was created by the state definition.
+was created by the state definition above.
 The *rule procedure* updates the
 MANIFEST file whenever the state return `true`, i.e. the manifest does
 not have the expected content.

 At the end of our example script we create an additional rule.
 This
 one does not reference a defined state.
 Instead it create a *file state*
 implicitly by passing a string argument to `rule`.
 A file state has a
-very simple and bery useful definition.
-It returns `true` when ever a
+very simple and very useful definition.
+It returns `true` whenever a
-mathcing file has changed from one execution of the script to the next.
+matching file has changed from one execution of `ergo` to the next.
 In other words, per this example, whenever a Ruby file in the `lib`
 directory changes, Ergo is going to run the units tests in the `test`
 directory.

 Okay, so now we have a example rules script and have a basic grasp of
-how it works, we can run it simple by invoking the `ergo` command on
+how it works.
+We can run the rules simple by invoking the `ergo` command
-command line.
+on command line.

     $ ergo

-And away we go!!!
+If we want to have ergo run automatically every so often, we simply
+pass it the number of seconds to wait between runs via the `-a/--auto`
+option.

+    $ ergo -a 180

+And there you go.
+Ergo, in a hot minute!

 ## Copyright & License